developer-zebra/developer-zebra-site/src/ehs/2-7/guide/settings/index.md

 ------

 ### Bypass Keyguard
 Controls whether the Keyguard screen (also known as the "Lock Screen") is displayed when the device is powered up.
 Keyguard is bypassed (not displayed) by default.
-A setting of 0 in this tag will enable the Keyguard.
+A setting of 0 in this tag enables the Keyguard.

-**Notes**
+####Notes

-* **On devices running Android L**, the Bypass Keyguard feature fails to unlock the screen after rebooting the device.
+* **On devices running Android L and later**, the Bypass Keyguard feature fails to unlock the screen after rebooting the device.
+* **On devices running Android N and later**, the Bypass Keyguard feature also can be disabled through the "Screen Lock Type" parameter of the [DevAdmin CSP](/mx/devadmin).

-* **On devices that employ MX Multi-user features**, a setting of 1 for this tag will prevent dusplay of the multi-user login screen.
+* **On devices that employ MX Multi-user features**, a setting of 1 for this tag will prevent display of the multi-user login screen.
 Please see important [Security Notes](../features#securitynotes) involving interactions between EHS and MX Multi-user features.

 <img alt="" style="height:350px" src="keyguard.png"/>
 _The Android Keyguard (also known as the Lock Screen)_.